-If it is to be a truly equal society, it should be a society based on merit.
+For a truly equal society, it should be a society based on merit.
 If a woman displays equal amounts of capability, intellect, and other required criteria for an occupation, then she should be equally considered for that position.
 If she is faulted in any of the criteria, then she should not.
-Simple.

 A highly debatable topic within this past year was the order from the Secretary of Defense opening all combat roles to women, as of January 1st, 2016.

-Previously, any woman joining the military was limited to certain occupations; like administration or supply.
+Previously, any woman joining the military was limited to certain occupations usually within administration or supply.
 Now, women can fill any combat role that were once male only Military Occupational Specialties, or MOS.
-Those positions like infantry, reconnaissance, force reconnaissance, critical skill operators, and of course any special operations positions such as SEAL, Rangers, or the MARSOC Raiders (Marine Special Operations) are now open to women.
+Those positions like infantry, reconnaissance, force reconnaissance, critical skill operators, and any special operations positions such as SEAL, Rangers, or the MARSOC Raiders (Marine Special Operations) are now open to women.

-As a woman’s woman I celebrated such a feat for equality.
-But, yes there is a but, it did not play out perfectly, as does it ever.
+As a woman’s woman I celebrated such a feat for equality and progressivism.
+But, (yes there is a but) it didn’t play out so well.

 Do I believe a woman should be allowed to assume and act out a combat position if she meets the physical and mental measures of that particular occupation?
 Yes.
 Hell yes.
 On the rarity, there are females of larger build, that have higher than average physical strength and therefore can endure the physical brutalities that come along with combat deployments.
 (Note my specific reference to physical).
 If that woman has the ambition to pursue a career as an infantrymen — aptly named — and is fully capable, then there should be no rules barring her the role.
 I fully support this.
 As I said, cheers and hoorahs, or oorahs — ugh, don’t get me started.